 What is Mobility Training

+The term mobility is used a LOT.
 So, what is mobility training?

 While you may confuse mobility with flexibility or stretching, there’s more to it than that!
 Flexibility and stretching involve lengthening your muscles, while mobility takes it one step further.
 Mobility training optimizes movement and performance by increasing the range of motion within your joints and surrounding muscles.
 When you’re more mobile, you can train harder, recover faster, and perform better!